curl Commands Reference

 curl --cacert /path/to/ca-bundle.crt https://example.com

-Validate server certificate against specific CA bundle.
+Validate server certificate against a specific CA certificate file.

 🔐 TLS/SSL Configuration

-Force specific TLS version
+Force TLS 1.2 minimum

 curl --tls-max 1.2 https://example.com